Creation is a better means of self-expression than possession; it is through creating, not possessing, that life is revealed.

 I spend less money because I am focused on my blog instead of spending And I’m so thankful for that.
 It’s 100x better than practicing law. 🙂

-For all of my blogging posts, visit my Blogging Page.
+For all of my blogging posts, visit my Online Business Training.